jpmens/mosquitto-auth-plug/README.md

 auth_plugin /home/jpm/mosquitto-auth-plug/auth-plug.so
 auth_opt_mongo_uri mongodb://localhost:27017
 ```
-## Files
+## Files auth

-The files backend attempts to re-implement the files behavior in vanilla Mosquitto, however the user's password file contains PBKDF2 passwords instead of passwords hashed with the `mosquitto-passwd` program; you would use our `np` utility or similar to create the PBKDF2 hashes.
+The `files` backend attempts to re-implement the files behavior in vanilla Mosquitto, however the user's password file contains PBKDF2 passwords instead of passwords hashed with the `mosquitto-passwd` program; you would use our `np` utility or similar to create the PBKDF2 hashes.

 The configuration directives for the `Files` backend are as follows: